timed-c/kta/README.md

 3. Launch the MCB32 command line terminal (see the link in step 2).
 If you have started the terminal correctly, the command line should show `[mcb32]`.

-4. Clone this repository: `>> git clone https://github.com/timed-c/kta.git`
+4. Clone this repository: `git clone https://github.com/timed-c/kta.git`

 5. From the root path, run: `make`.
 An executable named `kta` should now be available in the directory `/bin`.
 Add this directory to your path environment.

+## Usage

+* Please see the following [getting started guide](doc/gettingstarted.md) for an informal introduction on how to use the tool.

+* Please see the [design overview](doc/design.md) document for a brief overview of the design and implementation of KTA.

 ## MIT License
 KTA is licensed under the MIT license.